-Students and external readers: up to 12 items for a period of 14 days (7 days for journals and DVDs), renewable 3 times
+Students and external readers: up to 12 items for a period of 21 days, renewable once.

-External readers: up to 6 items for a period of 14 days (7 days for journals and DVDs), renewable 3 times
+External readers: up to 12 items for a period of 21 days, renewable once.

-Teachers / Researchers / Staff: up to 20 items for 28 days (14 days for journals and DVDs), renewable 3 times.
+Teachers / Researchers / Staff: up to 20 items for 28 days, renewable once.

 2.Can I extend my loan?

-It is possible to extend your loan 3 times.
-Requests for extensions can be made via this website on your personal account.
+It is possible to extend your loan 1 time.
+Requests for extensions can be made via this website on your reader account.

 3.The document I would like to consult has already been borrowed. is it possible to reserve it?

 It is possible to reserve a book that has already been borrowed by another reader?
 To do so, please go to the library reception desk or send this request viathis form accompanied by your student number.